RayR124/MERN/README.md

 ### Run ```npm run develop``` from the top directory.

 Runs the app in the development mode.\
-Open [http://localhost:3001/graphql](http://localhost:3001/graphql) to view it the Apollo Sandbox, in your browser.
+Open [http://localhost:3001/graphql](http://localhost:3001/graphql) (with the server running) to view it the Apollo Sandbox, in your browser.

 ## Usage